 Q4.
 Is the new Creta bigger in size?

-No, the new Creta has the exact same dimensions as the current India model.
-Space and cabin room remains unchanged.
+No, the new Creta has the same dimensions as the current India model.
+Space and cabin room remain unchanged.

 Q5.
 What will be the expected launch timeline?